mdodovic/Web-Programming-JSF/README.md

 # Web-Programming-JSF

-### book-store
+## book-store
 JSF application for book store management.

-### dinners-for-philosophers
+## dinners-for-philosophers
-JSF application for dinner booking and processing for philosophers.
+JSF application for booking and scheduling dinners for philosophers.

+## secret-santa
+JSF application for organizing the secret Santa game.